Game-Theoretic Semantics for Alternating-Time Temporal Logic: Game-theoretic vs compositional semantics

-\end{corollary} \rnote{Added:}\anote{ok} However, as we have discussed in Section~\ref{ssec: Unbounded vs. bounded}, $\tlimbound$-bounded \GTS is not equivalent with the unbounded \GTS for any fixed value of the time limit bound $\tlimbound$.
+However, as we have discussed in Section~\ref{ssec: Unbounded vs. bounded}, $\tlimbound$-bounded \GTS is not equivalent with the unbounded \GTS for any fixed value of the time limit bound $\tlimbound$.
 Therefore the different values of $\tlimbound$ lead to different semantic systems that are all non-equivalent to the standard compositional semantics.